tomfyfe85/CV/README.md

  ## <a name="about_me">About Me </a>

-I’m a recently qualified and passionate Frontend software developer with an eye for what looks good.
+I’m a recently qualified and passionate Frontend Software Developer with an eye for what looks good.
 In my free time I play drums and write a blog about pizzas!

 I'm a former professional musician who discovered coding when times became tough during the pandemic.
-Before I started practicing and studying music full time, I spent most of my time with computers and particularly enjoyed anything problem-solving based, such as The Legend of Zelda!
+Before I started practicing and studying music full time, I spent most of my time with computers and particularly enjoyed anything that included problem-solving, such as The Legend of Zelda!
 I was also fascinated by outer space – and I still am!
 Alongside these hobbies and interests I grew up in a creative household, so art and design had a big influence on my development, influencing and encouraging me to explore my own creative interests.
-During my time at the Maker’s Academy I found that these two interests could benefit one another – for example using having to use CSS and JSX, but also using compomants, hooks and fetching data in React is a lot of fun!
-So, naturally I found the part of the course that focused on Frontend Development particularly rewarding, and I realised that how things look and feel to use really matters to me.
+During my time at the Maker’s Academy I found that these two interests could benefit one another – using CSS and JSX, but also using componants, hooks and fetching data in React is a lot of fun!
+Naturally I found the part of the course that focused on Frontend Development particularly rewarding, and I realised that how things look and feel to use really matters to me.
 As such, I would love the opportunity to develop these skills further – I’ve come to realise that I’m all about making things look amazing and feel great!
 I would love to be part of a company that has a passion for design and whose priority is creating new and intuitive user interfaces.

  ## <a name="tech-stack">Tech Stack 🤖</a>
 - JavaScript (React, Node.js, Express, MongoDB, Jest, Cypress)